By Chris Tozzi

 Monitoring encompasses a variety of different techniques and approaches.
 Depending on which types of monitoring tools you use, and which features you leverage within them, your monitoring strategy could include processes such as:

 - Real user monitoring, or RUM, which uses actual user data to assess the health of an application.
 Real user monitoring is a type of monitoring technology for digital businesses that analyzes customers’ digital experiences by looking at how online visitors are interacting with a website or application, analyzing everything from page load events to AJAX requests to Apdex Score and frontend application crashes.
 Real user monitoring is also known as End-user experience monitoring (EUEM) or Digital experience monitoring (DEM) and as such, it’s a part of application performance monitoring.
-See RUM vs. APM to learn more and 5 ways to get the most of your RUM) and check out this pros and cons comparison of the best RUM tools if you’re on the market for one.
+We discussed the differences between them in our blog post about APM vs. RUM.
+If you’re already a RUM pro and looking for the right solution, check out this pros and cons comparison of the best real user monitoring tools.

 - Synthetic monitoring, which relies on synthetic interactions to monitor an application.
-Read more about synthetic monitoring and check out this review of the best synthetic monitoring tools available today.
+If you’re new to this, learn the basics from our synthetic monitoring guide and check out this review of the best synthetic monitoring tools available today.

 - Network monitoring, which analyzes network traffic as a way of monitoring application availability and performance.